Path Development Network with Finite-dimensional Lie Group Representation: Numerical experiments

+We simulated 20000 samples of the discretised Brownian motion $B$ on the unit $2$-sphere $\mathbb{S}^2$ with time length $L=500$ and equal time spacing $\Delta t = 2e^{-3}$ by the random walk approach (\cite{novikov2020random}).
+The driving path for simulating $B$ is a random walk $X$ of length $L$ in $\mathbb{R}^2$.
+The task of predicting the Brownian motion from the given driving random walk is formulated as a sequence-to-sequence supervised learning problem with input $X$ and output $B$.
+We benchmark our LSTM+DEV model with $SO(3)$-representation against the baselines LSTM and ExpRNN.
+Essentially, the DEV(SO(3)) layer is used as a final pooling layer to map the output trajectories to the constrained Lie group.
+See \cref{subsec:BM_s2} for details on data simulation and model architecture.

+As illustrated in \cref{fig:BM_2sphere}, the proposed LSTM+DEV(SO(3)) reduces the test MSE of both baselines by around 83\% .
+Its predicted trajectories always stay on the sphere thanks to the built-in Lie group structure of the development output.
+It is highlighted that ExpRNN enforces model weights to the orthogonal group, but it can not constrain the output to live in the desired Lie group (see the red sample leaves from the sphere).\\

-\subsection{$N$-body simulations}
+\subsubsection{$N$-body simulations}

-Finally, we demonstrate the efficacy of the development network by utilizing its group structure to predict $2$-D interacting particle systems.
 Following \cite{kipf2018neural}, we use the simulated dataset of 5 charged particles and consider a regression task of predicting the future $k$-step location of the particles.
 The input sequence consists of the location and velocity of particles in the past 500 steps.
 As coordinate transforms from the current location $x_{t}$ to the future location $x_{t+k}$ lie in $SE(2)$ (the special Euclidean group), we propose to use the LSTM+DEV with $SE(2)$-representation to model such transforms.
 Details of data simulation and model architecture can be found in \cref{subsec:n_body}.
 To benchmark our proposed method, we consider two other baselines: (1) the current location (static) and (2) the LSTM model.
-To demonstrate the usefulness of the Lie algebra choice, we compare our method with LSTM+DEV(SO(2)).
+To justify the choice of the Lie algebra here, we compare our method with LSTM+DEV(SO(2)).

 As shown in \cref{nbody_tab}, the proposed LSTM+DEV(SE(2)) consistently and significantly outperforms both baselines and LSTM+DEV(SO(2)) in terms of MSE for varying $k \in \{100, 300, 500\}$. \cref{fig: Nobody_prediction_visualization} provides a visual demonstration to show the superior performance of the estimator of future location by our LSTM+DEV(SE(2)) in comparison to the strongest baseline LSTM, thus manifesting the efficacy of incorporating development layers with inherited group structures in learning tasks.